Dr. Anu Bajaj FAQs

 Can a facelift help the jawline and lower face at the same time?

 Yes.
-Many patients choose facelift surgery because they want stronger jawline definition and improvement in the lower face together.
+Many patients choose facelift surgery to restore a more defined jawline while improving sagging and heaviness throughout the lower face at the same time.

 Will a facelift make me look pulled?